-- 1) Insert a thumb drive into the USB connector on the MESA. - 2) With Audio Demod active and the oscilloscope visible, press the record button located to the right of the oscilloscope. - 3) The MESA will begin recording audio to the inserted thumb drive.
+- 1) Insert a thumb drive into the USB connector on the MESA.
+(See pg.
+100 for supported file systems.) - 2) With Audio Demod active and the oscilloscope visible, press the record button located to the right of the oscilloscope. - 3) The MESA will begin recording audio to the inserted thumb drive.
 To increase the recording time, tap the record button again.
-With each tap of the record button, the record time will change, cycling through these 3 options: 10 sec, 1 min, 5 min.
+With each tap of the record button, the record time will change, cycling through these 3 options: 10 sec, 1 min, and 5 min.
 A counter just above the record button will display the remaining time.